drone/drone-plugin-index/content/cavejay/drone-dynatrace/index.md

 image: cavejay/dynatrace-drone-events
 ---

 A Drone CI Plugin for pushing deployment events to any selection of Dynatrace monitored entities via tags.
 Use this to tie deployment events into problem analysis and track performance changes in services and your user's experience.

+The plugin supports all tags available through the Dynatrace UI for autotagging rules.
+You can manually add tags to your monitored entities or use those already present.

 The below pipeline configuration demonstrates simple usage: